florapdx/toolkit-content-slider/README.md

 _default_: 0.3

+**maxAspectRatio**: {Number}

+_definition_: Slider content height relative to the width.
+Default value works for most media-only content, however you'll likely want to adjust the ratio for mixed content (or anything that would be constrained by this property on mobile).

+_default_: 0.5625 (16:9 aspect ratio)

 **frameIndexOverride**: {Number}

 _definition_: Index of the frame to show.
 You can pass this to initiate the slider on a frame index other than 0, or use the prop in conjunction with `clickHandlers` props or other external controls to drive the slider manually.